ATM-HSW/libMHZ19/README.md

 >  If you suspect your sensor is fake or want to be sure, then check with the [video here by Hix Field](https://www.youtube.com/watch?v=5_QQe75-SZI&feature=youtu.be) and [Revspace's article](https://revspace.nl/MH-Z19B#Fake_MH-Z19B_.28black_PCB.29) for more information.

 # MH-Z19 & MH-Z19B
-An Arduino library for the MH-Z19X CO2 sensor, which unlocks commands while supporting both software/hardware serial.
+An ~~Arduino~~ Mbed OS library for the MH-Z19X CO2 sensor, which unlocks commands while supporting serial communication.

 #### Recovery for Dysfunctional Sensors:
 See examples for the recovery code. *Note, Only use if your sensor is not recoverable by other means as it recklessly calls span.